khaled-305/articles-app/README.md

 This is a fullstack app developed using Python(Django and Django RestFramework) for the backend and ReactJs for the frontend.

-It is and articles app which allows users to read, publish, update and delete articles
+It is an articles app which allows users to read, publish, update and delete articles